An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of spectra: Cubicula et bibliothec ad orientem spectare debent

-\begin{remark} A noteworthy property of $E$-orientations is that they satisfy the 2-out-of-3 property: if a short exact sequence $0\to V_1\to V_2\to V_3\to0$ of vector bundles on a topological space is given, then $E$-orientations on two of the vector spaces in the sequence canonically determine an $E$-orientation of the third one, see \cite{May-E-infty}. \end{remark} The main idea now is to study not only an $E$-orientation of a single vector bundle, but to look at systems of coherent $E$-orientations of a family of vector bundles. \begin{definition} A family of vector bundles $\mathcal{F}$ is said to be a \emph{closed} if it closed under the operations of pullback and box sum.
-These means that: \begin{enumerate} \item if the vector bundles $V$ over $X$ and $W$ over $Y$ are in the family $\mathcal{F}$, then the box sum $V\boxplus W$ (over $X\otimes Y$) is in $\mathcal{F}$,\\ \item for any map $f:X \to Y$ and every vector bundle $V$ over $Y$ in the family $\mathcal{F}$, the the pullback bundle $f^*V$ over $X$ is in $\mathcal{F}$. \end{enumerate} \end{definition} \begin{remark} Notice that, if $V,W$ are vector bundles over $X$, then via the isomorphism $\Delta^*(V\boxplus W) \cong V+W$ any closed family is automatically closed under the operation of direct sum of vector bundles. \end{remark} \begin{example} Examples of closed families are the family of all (finite rank) real vector bundles and the family of all (finite rank) trivial real vector bundles.
-Other, more interesting examples are given by the family of all almost complex vector bundles (i.e. rank $n=2m$ real vector bundles with a reduction of structure group to $U(m)$), oriented vector bundles (as above, but with reduction to $SO(n)$), and spin bundles (i.e, with reduction of the structure group to $Spin(n)$). \end{example}
+\begin{remark} A noteworthy property of $E$-orientations is that they satisfy the 2-out-of-3 property: if a short exact sequence $0\to V_1\to V_2\to V_3\to0$ of vector bundles on a topological space is given, then $E$-orientations on two of the vector spaces in the sequence canonically determine an $E$-orientation of the third one, see \cite{May-E-infty}. \end{remark} The main idea now is to study not only an $E$-orientation of a single vector bundle, but to look at systems of coherent $E$-orientations of a family of vector bundles.

+\begin{definition} A family of vector bundles $\mathcal{F}$ is said to be \emph{closed} if it closed under the operations of pullback and box sum.
+This means that: \begin{enumerate} \item if the vector bundles $V\to X$ and $W\to Y$ are in the family $\mathcal{F}$, then the box sum $V\boxplus W\to X\otimes Y$ is in $\mathcal{F}$,\\ \item for any map $f:X \to Y$ and every vector bundle $V\to Y$ in the family $\mathcal{F}$, then the pullback bundle $f^*V\to X$ is in $\mathcal{F}$. \end{enumerate} \end{definition} \begin{remark} Notice that, if $V,W$ are vector bundles over $X$, then via the isomorphism $\Delta^*(V\boxplus W) \cong V+W$ from Remark \ref{rem:on-thom-spectra} any closed family is automatically closed under the operation of direct sum of vector bundles. \end{remark} \begin{example} Examples of closed families are the family of all (finite rank) real vector bundles and the family of all (finite rank) trivial real vector bundles.
+Other, more interesting examples are given by the family of all real oriented vector bundles (i.e. real vector bundles $V$ with a reduction of the structure group to $SO(\rk V)$, where $\rk{V}$ denotes the rank of $V$ as a real vector bundle), spin bundles (i.e, with reduction of the structure group to $Spin(\rk V)$), and complex vector bundles (i.e., even rank real vector bundles $V$ with a reduction of the structure group to $U(\frac{1}{2}\rk V)$). \end{example}